 Receivables from clients primarily consists of margin loan balances.
-The value of the securities owned by clients and held as collateral for these receivables is not reflected in the consolidated financial statements and the collateral was not repledged or sold as of December 31, 2022 and 2021.
+The value of the securities owned by clients and held as collateral for these receivables is not reflected in the consolidated financial statements and the collateral was not repledged as of December 31, 2023 and 2022.
 We consider these financing receivables to be of good credit quality because these receivables are primarily collateralized by the related client investments.

 To estimate expected credit losses on margin loans, we applied the collateral maintenance practical expedient by comparing the amortized cost basis of the margin loans with the fair value of the collateral at the reporting date.
 Margin loans are limited to a percentage of the total value of the securities held in the client's account against those loans.
-AB requires, in the event of a decline in the market value of the securities in a margin account, the client to deposit additional securities or cash so that, at all
+AB requires, in the event of a decline in the market value of the securities in a margin account, the client to deposit additional securities or cash so that, at all times, the value of the securities in the account, at a minimum, cover the loan to the client.
+As such, AB reasonably expects that the borrower will be able to continually replenish collateral securing the financial asset and does not expect the fair value of collateral to fall below the amortized cost basis of the margin loans and, as a result, we consider the credit risk associated with these receivables to be minimal.
+In circumstances when a loan becomes undercollateralized and the client fails to deposit additional securities or cash, AB reserves the right to liquidate the account.